wepay/zktools/README.md

 ```

 There are more features not described here, such as node manipulation methods, session event handlers, ACL,
-explicit use of ZooKeeper session.
+and explicit use of ZooKeeper session.

 ## ClusterManager
-**ClusterManager** keeps track of servers participating in a cluster and assign partitions to them.
+**ClusterManager** keeps track of servers participating in a cluster and assigns partitions to them.
-Also, it notifies clients the server locations and the current partition assignment.
+Also, it notifies clients of the server locations and the current partition assignment.
 It does not include a RPC layer.

 `ManagedServer` interface is an abstraction of a server node through which `ClusterManager` interacts with your server code.
 A server node joins the cluster by registering the instance of `ManagedServer` to `ClusterManager`.